NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5B(B) hitbox disappears two frames earlier
 - 5BB(B) turns back turned opponents around
 - 5BBA(A) has three grabbable frames at the startup, doesn't teleport as high
+- 5BBA(B) changed to be 8AB(B)
 - 5BBBB(A) hitbox appears two frames earlier; teleports a frame later when coming from B moves (ex: 6BB(A) instead of 8AB(A))
 - 6B turns back turned opponents around
+- 6B(B)
+  - Taijutsu flip kick, made strong on block
+  - Start up is 4 frames later
+  - Toe hitboxes slightly bigger
-- 6B(B) (taijutsu flip kick) made strong on block, start up is 4 frames later, toe hitboxes slightly bigger; "lands" 2 frames later; recovers 10 frames faster on landing
+  - "lands" 2 frames later
+  - Recovers 10 frames faster on landing
+  - Can be done on whiff
+  - Does not lift on block
+- 4B does not push on block
 - 4BB(B) increased duration, lower angle, hand knockdown
 - 2B lift increased
 - 2BA(A) and 2BAA(A) adjusted hand to clasp on Gaara's arm properly
+- 2BAA now has extensions into 2A and 6A (2BAA6A , 2BAA2A)
+- 8A
+  - Has sit on frames 9-20
+  - Cannot be thrown 15-until the pillar appears, then can be grabbed after
+  - Hands curl around the arm properly
+  - Recovers 6 frames faster
+- 8A(B) (sand flip kick) "lands" two frames later; recovers 8 frames faster
 - 8B ends significantly sooner, cannot do follow ups after Gaara lands
 - 8B(B) cannot be done upon landing on the ground
+- 5A
-- 5A charge charge changed from 11f to 9f
+  - Charge changed from 11f to 9f
+  - Uncharged moves slower with both orbs
+  - Single charge has only one move slower
+- 6A
+  - Appears 12 frames sooner
-- 6A appears 12 frames sooner; can be grabbed for the whole duration
+  - Can be grabbed for the whole duration
+  - Recovers faster
+- 6A(A) extension added as chargeable 5A
 - 4A counter window improved
-- Act4A appears behind opponent into custom RA that is an unblockable sweep
+- Act4A is now a modified sand dive that appears lower and is unblockable, does less damage
 - 2A comes out faster, can be grabbed
-- 8A has sit on frames 9-20, cannot be thrown 15-until the pillar appears, then can be grabbed after; hands curl around the arm properly
-- 8A(B) (sand flip kick) "lands" two frames later; recovers 8 frames faster
 - JA projectile has more stun; air momentum only affects his upwards lift
+- RB animation replaced with a flip kick; RB(B) added
 - 5X hitbox appears 5 frames sooner
 - 2X:
   - Comes out faster